spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

 Make sure that when the login form for the agent is submitted, the URL it uses contains a locale code.
-For example, `/de/agent/login_check` would be the default value for the agent.
+For example, `/de/agent/login_check` is the default value for the agent.

 {% endinfo_block %}

 ### 3) Add translations

-Add translations as follows:

 1. Append the glossary according to your configuration: